HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_13/Checkpoints_Ch_13.md

 }
 ```
 All methods defined in an interface are public.
 This means that when a class implements the interface so must all methods be declared public.
 The visibility cannot be reduced afterwards.

+## 13.17 ##
+If a class implements Comparable so can the object of the class invoke the compareTo method.